 Call executive committee meetings as warranted or requested, but definitely a meeting of outgoing and incoming officers for formal transfer of records, materials, etc. If feasible and/or desired, installation ceremony may be deemed appropriate.

-Keep membership appraised of information received from the executive office, international executive committee, board of directors, and/or international committee chairmen.
-(The chapter chairman is the designated recipient of ALL correspondence from international with the exception of transmittal of rebate checks, which will be sent directly to the chapter treasurer with a copy to the chairman.)
+Keep membership appraised of information received from the executive office, international executive committee, board of directors, and/or international committee chairs.
+(The chapter chair is the designated recipient of ALL correspondence from international with the exception of transmittal of rebate checks, which will be sent directly to the chapter treasurer with a copy to the chair.)